 Almond Flour Pancakes (Keto-friendly)

 - Preheat a skillet over medium-low heat on the stove.
 As it heats, stir together the almond flour, eggs, maple syrup (if using), olive oil, baking powder, vanilla, and salt in a large bowl.
-The batter will be a little thicker than traditional pancake batter.
+The batter will be a little thicker than traditional pancake batter, and will continue to thicken as it sits in the bowl, but don't add any additional liquid.

 - Grease the preheated skillet with butter or olive oil, then pour 3 to 4 tablespoons of the batter into the center of the skillet (I use a scant 1/4 cup).
-Use a spatula to spread the batter out into a round pancake shape, about 1/4 to 1/2-inch thick.
+Use a spatula or the back of a spoon to spread the batter out into a round pancake shape, about 1/4 to 1/2-inch thick.

 - Cook until little bubbles start to form around the edges of the pancake, and as soon as the bottom feels sturdy enough to flip (about 3 to 4 minutes of cooking time), use a spatula to flip the pancake and cook the other side, about 2 to 3 more minutes.